basho/basho_docs/content/riak/ts/1.3.0/developing/csharp.md

 #### `Column`

-The column is a metadata description of a column in a Riak TS table, and contains both a column name and type.
+The column is a metadata description of a column definition in a Riak TS table, and contains both a column name and type.

 ##### Constructor